aws/amazon-vpc-cni-k8s/README.md

 ## Setup

-Download the latest version of the [yaml](./config/) and apply it the cluster.
+Download the latest version of the [yaml](./config/) and apply it to the cluster.

 ```
 kubectl apply -f aws-k8s-cni.yaml